-Just try not to grin on an indoor swing.
-"They remind me of my youth, spark imagination, and therefore are, obviously, super cozy," says Dayna Isom Johnson, Etsy's resident trend expert, who happens to have some in her office.
-She is not the least bit surprised that decorators and Instagrammers equally are currently obsessed. |} Neither is designer Starrett Zenko Ringbom, who attributes the trend to some increase in the energetic side of style:"It is the nervousness folks get when they are decorating their homes that holds them back from being daring --I think folks are letting go of the."
+Just try not to smile on an indoor swing.
+"They remind me of my childhood, spark imagination, and are, of course, super cozy," says Dayna Isom Johnson, Etsy's resident trend expert, who appears to have some in her workplace.
+She is not the least bit surprised that decorators and Instagrammers equally are now obsessed. |} Neither is designer Starrett Zenko Ringbom, who attributes the trend to a increase in the playful side of design:"It's the nervousness people get when they're decorating their homes that holds them back from being adventurous--I think people are letting go of that."

-If you, too, are letting go and looking to infuse a little additional experience into your home in the kind of an indoor hanging or swing seat, here's what you need to understand.
-Yes, you can DIY it, however you have to understand what you're doing--take it from a pro. pro and Taskrabbit tasker, told House Beautiful about the swing-hanging process.|}
+If you, too, are letting go and trying to infuse a little additional adventure in your home in the kind of an indoor hanging or swing chair, here's what you need to know.
+Yes, you can DIY it, but you have to know what you are doing--choose it from an expert.
+Alan Chenkin, a D.C.-based carpentry expert and Taskrabbit tasker, told House Beautiful all about the swing-hanging process.|}

 Step 1: Pick Your Location

 Together with making sure that the swing itself can fit in your preferred place, you have to make sure that there's sufficient room about it.
 "Pick a place that allows for at least three feet of distance behind the swing, and at least 14 inches on each side to stop hitting a wall or railing," Chenkin advises.

 Step 2: Find the Ceiling Joist

 It may be the second measure, but it is definitely the most important.
 You need to locate a good ceiling joist to mount the swing into, and in the event that you can't locate a good ceiling joist in your favorite place, it is back to square one--with the right amount of space doesn't mean anything if it can't be safely installed there.